 At the date of publication of the accounts, there are no non-adjusting events to disclose.

 Academy Conversions

-At the date of publication of the accounts, XX schools have converted to academy status since 31 March 2023.
+At the date of publication of the accounts, 1 school has converted to academy status since 31 March 2023.
 Schools which convert after the reporting period are non-adjusting events and are reported below for information.